 I didn’t hear one of the instructions as part of the broadcast!
 What shall I do?

 Don’t worry at all!
-You can rewind the broadcast or type in the chat to ask for consolidation or a recap of what you have missed.
+You can pause the livestream to talk with your class or type in the chat to ask for consolidation or a recap of what you have missed.
 We are here to help.

-The Show and Tell session is a fantastic opportunity for children to present their work, reflect on each other’s ideas, and celebrate their participation in the programme even if they haven’t completed their projects, or if they no longer have their projects in the classroom.
+The Grand Show and Tell session is a fantastic opportunity for children to present their work, reflect on each other’s ideas, and celebrate their participation in the programme even if they haven’t completed their projects, or if they no longer have their projects in the classroom.
+We also often have guest speakers from industry to inspire your class to learn about different professions.

-How do we participate in Show and Tell?
+How do we participate in the Grand Show and Tell?

 Just like the workshops, we will send you the link to access the Show and Tell session.
-You just need to join the stream with your class.
+You just need to join the stream with your class when it’s time.